Adasha/proximity-effect/README.md

 ```

 ### Set-up
+Remaining set-up should be done after content has loaded.
 Store a reference to the chosen target:
 ```javascript
 let target = document.querySelectorAll("*.targetName"); // requires NodeList at present
 ```